The following text describes how the forearm is used in tone production.

 The forearm has its fulcrum at the elbow and moves in three basic ways.

 - The first is a vertical movement and swings the forearm up and down from the elbow.
-It is a very tiring movement if instigated by the muscles of the arm,
+It is a very tiring movement if instigated by the muscles of the arm, but if the movement is initiated by the pluck of the fingertips, the arm moves as a free body in a passive state and there is no tension generated.

 - The second movement is a lateral movement and is useful in getting the fingers across the piano.
-This lateral movement also becomes an element of the
+This lateral movement also becomes an element of the walking arm and is indispensable to keyboard technique.
+This lateral movement is somewhat cumbersome, but can be done slowly once the motion has been mastered during practice.

 - The third movement, and the most important is the rotary motion of the forearm, better known as rotation.
 This movement involves